dillontiner/pulling_up_pushing_down_filtering/README.md

 ### Problem
 We want to make a structural change to this code following the TDD red-green-refactor methodology.

 Get through as much of the following as you can in 30 minutes.
-Make a commit for each bullet, setting the commit message to the text of the bullet.
+Make a commit for each bullet, setting the commit message to the text of the bullet like `git commit -m "[Red] ..."`.
+Run the tests to ensure the

 (1) "Pull up" filtering logic: Change move the filtering logic from ImplementationDetail to Interface1
 - [Red] Update Interface1's tests so it tests the filtering behavior performed by ImplementationDetail, comment out Interface1's use of ImplementationDetail
 - [Green] Uncomment Interface1's use of ImplementationDetail
-- [Refactor] Implement filtering inline in Interface1
+- [Green] Implement filtering inline in Interface1

 (2) Change the filtering to consider an additional attribute
 - [Red] Add a test so Interface1's filtering and sum also filters on the `filter_for_this_too` attribute